Luigi Mondelli

-Luigi Mondelli (born March 24, 1972) is a Brazilian-American Brazilian jiu-jitsu practitioner, Combatives Specialist, and MMA Coach based in Danbury, Connecticut.
+Luigi Mondelli (born March 24, 1972) is a Brazilian-American Brazilian jiu-jitsu practitioner and MMA Coach based in Danbury, Connecticut.
 He is the head coach of American Top Team's Connecticut program under the umbrella of Ricardo Libório and the co-founder and head coach of his own program, KORE.
 Mondelli is a five-time Panamerican champion and a three-time world masters champion.

 Mondelli began training in Brazilian jiu-jitsu in 1991 under the instruction of Adalberto "Buda" de Souza and Crézio de Souza at their school in Petropolis, until attaining the rank of purple belt.
-When his family relocated to Rio de Janeiro, Mondelli continued his training, eventually receiving his black belt in December 2001.
+When his family relocated to Rio de Janeiro, Mondelli continued his training receiving his black belt in December 2001.
 Most recently Mondelli was awarded his fourth degree by Adalberto "Buda" de Souza in 2015.

 In addition to winning multiple championships, Mondelli has graduated a number of successful black belts and professional MMA fighters, notably Glover Teixeira.
 Mondelli oversees the curriculum of his Kore program from its headquarters in Danbury, designed to link the disciplines of Brazilian jiu-jitsu, wrestling and judo in a fluid and practical method of application.
-Mondelli is widely known for his left leaning politics.

 Brazilian Jiu-Jitsu career

-Luigi Mondelli began competing in Brazil during his teenage years and progressed through the ranks in a tough and competitive environment in Rio de Janeiro, Brazil, first winning the Masters Purple Belt Category in 1999 and later the brown belt division, before winning the Panamerican Championship five times.
-Mondelli is also a three-time world champion as a black belt in the Senior division in both the gi and no-gi categories.
+Luigi Mondelli began competing during his teenage years in Rio de Janeiro, Brazil, first winning the Masters Purple Belt Category in 1999 before winning the Pan-American Championship five times.
+Mondelli is also a three-time IBJJF world champion as a black belt in the Senior division in the gi and no-gi categories.

-The Pit
+In 2003, Mondelli moved to the United States, ultimately settling in Connecticut.
+Soon after Mondelli arrived, Ricardo Liborio invited him to be part of American Top Team (ATT).
+While representing ATT throughout his career in the United States, Mondelli founded an martial arts association of his own in 2011, named Kore Brazilian Jiu Jitsu.
+The association claims to have a philosophy centered around promoting grappling traditions and techniques in the sport of Brazilian jiu-jitsu.

-Mondelli has been a guest instructor and coach at The Pit, a martial arts and MMA camp started by John Hackleman in 1986.
-The prominent camp has produced several prominent fighters such as Chuck Liddell and Glover Teixeira, among others.
-Mondelli credits John Hackleman as being one of his mentors and a valuable source of knowledge in the course of his development.
+Mondelli has been a guest instructor and coach at The Pit, a martial arts camp started by John Hackleman, which is known for having trained notable fighters such as Chuck Liddell and Glover Teixeira.
+Mondelli has also marketed a line of self-defense and combatives instruction to military and law enforcement personnel.

-Seminars, education and self-defense

-Additionally, Mondelli provides self-defense and combatives training to a broad range of military and law enforcement personnel.
-Mondelli has performed hundreds of seminars and demonstrations and continues to be active in the education and assistance of safety and self-defense training for veterans, active duty personnel and law enforcement across the United States and around the world.